dustinpfister/blog_posts/_posts/threejs-materials.md

 layout: post
 categories: three.js
 id: 181
-updated: 2021-06-22 10:21:01
+updated: 2021-06-22 10:24:37
-version: 1.19
+version: 1.20
 ---

 In [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) there are a few materials to choose from to help skin a mesh object that all share the same [Material base class](https://threejs.org/docs/index.html#api/en/materials/Material).
-There are also additional materials for rendering lines, points, shadows, and sprites.
+There are also additional materials for rendering lines, points, shadows, and sprites that stand out from the various materials that are used to change the look of solid mesh objects.

 This post will serve as a general overview of materials in general in three.js.
 I will give a very basic overview of the base Material class, and get into some of the differences between materials used with a Mesh.
 I will of course not be getting into every key little detail with each of theme, Some of these will deserve a full post explaining them in further detail.

 <!-- more -->